ElecNetKit/ElecNetKit/readme.md

 Contributions are always welcome, particularly if you've got a favourite simulator for which you'd like to add support :)

 #Acknowledgements
 ElecNetKit was started as part of an [undergraduate thesis project](http://capnfabs.net/static/thesis) and with sponsorship from the [Endeavour Energy Power Quality & Reliability Centre](http://www.elec.uow.edu.au/eepqrc/) at the [University of Wollongong](http://www.uow.edu.au).
+Thanks also to [Phil Ciufo](www.uow.edu.au/~/ciufo/) for his input.